Today in Tribe History: November 26, 1989

 Fonseca had spent his first five seasons in the National League, playing four years with the Cincinnati Reds (1921-24) before joining the Philadelphia Phillies (1925) for one.
 He came to the Indians after a season in independent ball and surged with the Tribe, batting .311 in his first season with the club in 1927.
 He established career-highs in multiple offensive categories for the team in 1929, leading the league with a .369 batting average while adding in six home runs and a team-high 103 RBI.

 He was hitting .370 for Cleveland in 1931 when he was dealt to the Chicago White Sox.
-He would remain there for his final three big league seasons, spending the 1932 and 1933 seasons as a player-manager for the club.
+He remained there for his final three big league seasons, spending the 1932 and 1933 seasons as a player-manager for the club.
 He started the 1934 season in the manager role before a 4-11 start ended his tenure.